Echinostoma: Taxonomy

 There has been debate about the number of species in this group, with estimates as high as 120 unique species of Echinostoma, however, currently 16 species have been accepted as valid species with another 10 to be validated Echinostoma are difficult to classify based on morphology alone.
 Many species look alike and can be considered cryptic species (different lineages are considered to be the same species, due to high morphological similarity between them).
 Many species of Echinostoma have been re-classified several times.
-For example, the species now known as Echinostoma caproni, was previously known by a variety of names including E. liei, E. parasensei and E. togoensis.
+For example, the species now known as Echinostoma caproni, was previously known by a variety of names including E. liei, E. paraensei and E. togoensis.

 Methods for classifying Echinostoma species, such as the Echinostoma revolutum group, were devised by Kanev.
 The Echinostoma species in this group are now classified according to their shared morphological and biological characteristics, such as the presence of 37 collar spines.

 Molecular methods, such as sequencing mitochondrial DNA and ribosomal DNA, are also used to distinguish between species of Echinostoma as an alternative to morphological classification methods.